Feeling stuck in your head, do thoughts spiral around, feeling overwhelmed or unsure why you feel the way you do?

-I know what it feels like to face transition and question what comes next.
-In my early career, I worked in the corporate IT world — long hours, constant pressure, and an endless chase for success.
-Outwardly, I was “doing well,” but inside I felt increasingly disconnected and uncertain
+I know what it feels like to look like you’re coping on the outside, while internally something doesn’t feel quite right.
+Earlier in my career, I worked in the corporate IT world, long hours, constant pressure, and always striving for the next goal.
+From the outside, things looked successful, but inside I felt increasingly disconnected and unsure of what it was all for.

 I chose to step away.
 Travel, self-reflection, and new experiences helped me reconnect with myself and reimagine a life built around purpose rather than pressure.
 That decision set me on the path to becoming a therapist.

-Over the past 18 years I’ve worked as a Therapeutic Massage Therapist, Reiki Master, Health Kinesiologist, and Counsellor.
-These experiences have shown me the deep connection between mind and body — and how life’s unprocessed emotions can impact both.
+Over the past 20 years I’ve worked as a Therapeutic Massage Therapist, Reiki Master, Health Kinesiologist, and Counsellor.
+These experiences have shown me the deep connection between mind and body and how life’s unprocessed emotions can impact both.
 Today, I draw on this holistic understanding to support clients in navigating their own journeys of change.

 Contact me to arrange a first conversation.